Lumi-supercomputer/lumi-userguide/docs/software/index.md

     An overview of (almost) all software that we provide in the central software stack or for which we provide ready-to-use EasyBuild build recipes for a user installation can be found in the [LUMI Software Library][software-library].

-    Consult the [module environment page][module-env] for instructions on identifying the already available software on LUMI through the module system instead.

 - [Spack][spack]